-A well-made wooden selfbow is a trustworthy companion; but as with all bows, care must be taken to avoid damage.
+A well-made wooden selfbow is just as dependable as any of its modern relatives; but as with all bows, care must be taken to avoid negligent damage.

-Knots, dips, holes and other inconsistencies are common imperfections that add one-of-a-kind character to your bow.
-Wooden bows with character are very durable and safe if treated properly.
+Knots, dips, wavy grain, and other inconsistencies are common features that add one-of-a-kind character to your bow.
+Wooden bows with character are remarkably durable, with lifespans often measured in decades or lifetimes when treated properly.

-Never bend your bow past the minimum distance needed to brace it (do not brace it with a "slack string") as this causes unnecessary pressure/twist on the upper limb, which could potentially break your bow.
+Never bend your bow past the minimum distance needed to brace it (do not brace it with a "slack string") as this causes unnecessary pressure/twist on the limbs, which could potentially break your bow.

 Using a commercial stringer will void your warranty.
-Stringers place unnecessary stress on a wooden selfbow because of the irregularities/character on the bow's back.
+Stringers place too much stress on a wooden selfbow because of the irregularities/character on the bow's back.

 SHOOTING YOUR BOW: